ClickerMonkey/Steerio/README.md

 steerio
 =======

-An extensive steering behavior library in Java and C++
+An extensive steering behavior library in Java, Javascript, C#, C, and C++